UniMelb-Actuarial/ACTL20004-ACTL90021-2023/content/docs/2-reserving/m4-reserving-claim-amounts/index.md

 ## Main rationale

 - Assume you have data on aggregate payments and claim counts.
-- One can then try to project counts, and cost per claim separately.
+- One can then try to project counts, and payments per claim separately.
 - The product can then be used as an estimate for ultimate.
 - One need to be careful to have consistent claims severity and frequency data, typically:
   - If paid (fully) claims, match to finalised claims.